-We will do our best to keep this updated by tracking all the essential news and rumours in chronological order.
-[Last updated: March 27, 2019]
+We will do our best to keep this updated by tracking all the essential news and rumours in the chronological order.
+[Last updated: May 13, 2019]

 There were rumours the Ting-Hsin Group were planning to purchase the Brother Elephants back in 2013.
 However, the company got themselves into a string of food scandals in 2013 and 2014.
 Therefore nothing materialised afterwards.
 [Apple Daily]